 This Town of Brookhaven facility houses more than 100 injured or non-releasable animals, including buffalo, bobcats, eagles, horses, and goats, Celebrity groundhog "Holtsville Hal" makes an appearance each Groundhog Day.
-There is a small to feed the goats.
+There is a small fee to feed the goats.

 Long Island Game Farm — Manorville

 This farm takes petting zoo to another level.
 From lemur to bison and kangaroo, you can travel the world through its animals.
 Kids can feed the giraffe, enter Bambiland—the majestic forest—to feed the deer, and even see an alligator show.
-This farm offers an excursion to see and learn about the animal kingdom; it's an international experience that doesn't require you to even leave Long Island.
+This farm offers an excursion to see and learn about the animal kingdom; it's an international experience that doesn't require you to leave Long Island.
 Stop by the nursery and bottle-feed new additions to the farm, and don't miss the carousel, teacups, and train.
 Check the website before your visit as some exhibits depend on outdoor temperatures.

 Suffolk County Farm and Education Center — Yaphank